-Shame, which stems from global self-attributions (for example "I am an evil terrible person; I am unforgivable")
+- Shame, which stems from global self-attributions (for example "I am an evil terrible person; I am unforgivable")

-Anxiety about possible consequences
+- Anxiety about possible consequences

-Anger about betrayal-based moral injuries
+- Anger about betrayal-based moral injuries

 Behavioral manifestations of moral injury may include:

-Anomie (for example alienation, purposelessness, and/or social instability caused by a breakdown in standards and values)
+- Anomie (for example alienation, purposelessness, and/or social instability caused by a breakdown in standards and values)

-Withdrawal and self-condemnation
+- Withdrawal and self-condemnation

-Self-harming (for example suicidal ideation or attempts)
+- Self-harming (for example suicidal ideation or attempts)

-Self-handicapping behaviors (for example alcohol or drug use, self-sabotaging relationships, etc.)
+- Self-handicapping behaviors (for example alcohol or drug use, self-sabotaging relationships, etc.)

-Does killing cause moral injury?
+Can killing cause moral injury?

 Several studies demonstrate an association between killing in war and mental and behavioral health problems, which may be proxies for moral injury (3-8).

-In returning OIF Veterans, even after controlling for combat exposure, taking another life was a significant predictor of PTSD symptoms, alcohol abuse, anger, and relationship problems (3).
+- In returning OIF Veterans, even after controlling for combat exposure, taking another life was a significant predictor of PTSD symptoms, alcohol abuse, anger, and relationship problems (3).

-Vietnam Veterans who reported killing were twice as likely to report suicidal ideation as those who did not, even after accounting for general combat exposure, PTSD and depression diagnoses (9).
+- Vietnam Veterans who reported killing were twice as likely to report suicidal ideation as those who did not, even after accounting for general combat exposure, PTSD and depression diagnoses (9).
 In OIF Veterans, the relationship between killing and suicidal ideation was mediated by PTSD and depression symptoms (10).

 For example, a military member who kills an enemy combatant in self-defense may perceive that the death was justified.
 If however, a civilian was perceived to be armed and consequently killed, with military personnel later discovering that the individual was in fact unarmed, this may set the stage for the development of moral injury.